evcc-io/evcc/README.md

 **Note**: EVCC comes without any guarantee.
 You are using this software **entirely** at your own risk.
 It is your responsibility to verify it is working as intended.
 EVCC requires a supported charger and a combination of grid, PV and charge meter.
 All components **must** be installed by a certified professional.

-## General concepts

-### Charge modes

-Multiple charge modes are supported:

-- **Off**: disable the charger, even if car gets connected.
-- **Now** (**Sofortladen**): charge immediately with maximum allowed current.
-- **Min + PV**: charge immediately with minimum configured current.
-Additionally use PV if available.
-- **PV**: use PV as available.
-May not charge the car if PV remains dark.

-In general, due to the minimum value of 5% for signalling the EV duty cycle, the charger cannot limit the current to below 6A.
-If the available power calculation demands a limit less than 6A, handling depends on the charge mode.
-In **PV** mode, the charger will be disabled until available PV power supports charging with at least 6A.
-In **Min + PV** mode, charging will continue at minimum current of 6A and charge current will be raised as PV power becomes available again.

-### Meter setup

-For both PV modes, EVCC needs to assess how much residual PV power is available at the grid connection point and how much power the charger actually uses.
-Various methods are implemented to obtain this information, with different degrees of accuracy.

-- **PV meter**: Configuring a *PV meter* is the simplest option. *PV meter* measures the PV generation.
-The charger is allowed to consume:

-      Charge Power = PV Meter Power - Residual Power

-  The *pv meter* is expected to deliver negative values for export and should not return positive values.

-  *Residual Power* is a configurable assumption how much power remaining facilities beside the charger use.

-- **Grid meter**: Configuring a *grid meter* is the preferred option.
-The *grid meter* is expected to be a two-way meter (import+export) and return the current amount of grid export as negative value measured in Watt (W).
-The charger is then allowed to consume:

-      Charge Power = Current Charge Power - Grid Meter Power - Residual Power

-  In this setup, *residual power* is used as margin to account for fluctuations in PV production that may be faster than EVCC's control loop.

-- **Battery meter**: *battery meter* is used if a home battery is installed and you want charging the EV take priority over charging the home battery.
-As the home battery would otherwise "grab" all available PV power, this meter measures the home battery charging power.

-  With *grid meter* the charger is then allowed to consume:

-      Charge Power = Current Charge Power - Grid Meter Power + Battery Meter Power - Residual Power

-  or without *grid meter*

-      Charge Power = PV Meter Power + Battery Meter Power - Residual Power

-  The *battery meter* is expected to deliver negative values when charging and positive values when discharging.

-### Charger setup

-When using a *grid meter* for accurate control of PV utilization, EVCC needs to be able to determine the current charge power.
-There are two configurations for determining the *current charge power*:

-- **Charge meter**: A *charge meter* is often integrated into the charger but can also be installed separately.
-EVCC expects the *charge meter* to supply *charge power* in Watt (W) and preferably *total energy* in kWh.
-If *total energy* is supplied, it can be used to calculate the *charged energy* for the current charging cycle.

-- **No charge meter**: If no charge meter is installed, *charge power* is deducted from *charge current* as controlled by the charger.
-This method is less accurate than using a *charge meter* since the EV may chose to use less power than EVCC has allowed for consumption.
-If the charger supplies *total energy* for the charging cycle this value is preferred over the *charge meter*'s value (if present).

 ## Configuration